 Health and Safety, and the Environment

 The University in its Health and Safety Policy recognises that safety is an essential part of all its activities.
 The University’s aim is to safeguard the health, safety and welfare at work of all its staff, students and visitors so far as is reasonably practicable.
 With this in mind, staff are encouraged to set a high standard for safety by personal example so that students leaving the University take with them an attitude of mind which accepts good safety practice as normal.
-For their part, students of the University should conduct themselves in a safe manner, in accordance with the University’s Health and Safety Policy and Codes of Practice, copies of which are available in all departments and sections of the University and online.
+For their part, students of the University should conduct themselves in a safe manner, in accordance with the University’s Health and Safety Policy and Codes of Practice, copies of which are available in all departments and sections of the University.

 The following advice represents good safe practice and should be followed by all students: